GoogleCloudPlatform/oozie-to-airflow/README.md

 edit the Python output file and change the decision node expression.

 ### Output
-In this example the output (including sub-workflow dag) will be created in `./output/ssh/` folder.
+In this example the output (including sub-workflow dag) will be created in the `./output/ssh/` folder.

 ## Childwf Example